Havurah groups. Closer connections.

 A Havurah creates a smaller community within the larger congregation, allowing us to form deeper bonds, support one another during life’s important moments, and share experiences.
 For new members, a Havurah is a wonderful way to develop an extended family at Beth El Fairfield.
 And for established members, it can inject “new life” into your connection with Beth El.

-To help facilitate the creation of new Havurah groups, please complete the Havurah Profile Form below.
-And for further information, please check out the Frequently Asked Questions below, or contact Jane Hillman, Membership VP, at email@example.com.
+To help facilitate the creation of new Havurah groups, and for further information, please check out the Frequently Asked Questions below, or contact Jane Hillman, Membership VP, at firstname.lastname@example.org.